peteretelej/peteretelej.github.io/_posts/2014-9-22-git-commands-quick-dirty-git-shortcuts.md

 git config --global color.branch auto
 {% endhighlight %}

+In case you have a GPG key you'd like used to sign your commits you can add it
+{% highlight sh lineos %}
+# list GPG keys that you have the private keys to
+gpg --list-secret-keys --keyid-format LONG

+# add your key ID to git
+git config --global user.signingkey YOUR_KEYID_HERE
+{% endhighlight %}

 Listing all configurations set
 {% highlight sh lineos %}
 git config --list